|Kuyt and Van Persie|

 CM: Wim Jansen (Rotterdam)

-Jansen was a part of the great Feyenoord team of the late 1960's and early 1970's.
+Wim Jansen was a part of the great Feyenoord team of the late 1960's and early 1970's.
 He formed a great midfield with Willem van Hanegem and Theo De Jong.
 They became the first Dutch club to win the European Cup in 1970.
-He later played rfor Washington Diplomats and then, Ajax.
-He was an important of Holland's World Cup team in 1974.
-He earned 65 caps.
+He later played for Washington Diplomats and then, Ajax Amsterdam at the end of his career.
+He was an important part of Netherlands' World Cup team in 1974.
+He earned 65 caps between 1967 and 1980.

 CM: Mick Clavan (the Hague)